Academy

 How to build a better PR media list (the best tools & template)

-An in-depth guide to setting up and managing your PR contacts
+An in-depth guide to researching and managing your PR contact list.

 1. Tools for building contact lists